IOActive/laf/README.md

 These instructions will get you a copy of the project and its dependencies in your local machine.
 Commands below are for a Debian based environment:

-1. Clone this repository: `git clone https://github.com/emfayo/laf.git`
+1. Clone this repository: `git clone --recurse-submodules https://github.com/IOActive/laf.git`
 2. Install python3:
 	1. `sudo apt-get update`
 	2. `sudo apt-get install python3.6`